Oxygen over-saturation in life and flute playing

 When you feel ready to go beyond the daily habits, there are few basic exercises we can start with to build and grow our CO2 tolerance:

 • Go for a nose breathing walk.
-Take a walk and breathe only through the nose.
-Take it a step further by breathing slowly in and out, without trying to take in huge volumes of air.
+Meaning, take a walk and breathe only through the nose and only walking as fast as you can continue nose breathing.
+Take it a step further by breathing slowly in and out, without trying to take in large volumes of air.

 Many professional athletes have seen huge improvements in their performance through breathwork and exercises for CO2 tolerance.
 Doesn’t it make sense that we might also benefit as wind players who work with oxygen and CO2 every time we pick up our instrument?

-I want to include a snippet of my personal experience since I started exploring breathwork in the last year as a testament to the impact it can have.
+My personal experience since I started exploring breathwork in the last year might act as a testament to the impact it can have.

 One of the things I have always struggled with in performance is the feeling of breathlessness.
 Some of this comes from nervous shallow breathing, which I have done my whole life.
-That habit was amplified during a period of time when I had a B12 deficiency (which can lead to breathlessness) and created even more subconscious poor breathing habits.
+That habit was amplified during a period of time when I had a B12 deficiency (which can lead to breathlessness) that created even more subconscious poor and shallow breathing.

-Recently, when I was away for an orchestra festival I used a large hill on the campus where we were staying to build on my nose breathing walks.
-Every day we had rehearsal over the three weeks, I walked up this (VERY!) steep hill to rehearsal slowly enough that I could continue breathing through my nose.
+Recently, when I was away for an orchestra festival I used a large hill on the campus where we were staying to progressively build on my nose breathing limits.
+Every day we had rehearsal over the three weeks, I walked up the (VERY) steep hill to rehearsal slowly enough that I could continue breathing through my nose.
 If I started breathing through my mouth or feeling like I needed to, I stopped until I could continue on breathing only through the nose.

 Breath, by James Nestor